ronaldpabilonia/question-making-library/README.md

 *Make sure all files are included in the HTML.
 It should all be there.
+(If the files are already in the html of the app you are attaching this directive to, no need to include it again)

 *This directive has not been tested outside of it's bundled test file.